The Fragility of Learning LQG Controllers: Examples of challenging problems

 \subsection{Non-minimum phase dynamics example}

 We now consider an example of a non-minimum phase system.
-Such systems often exhibit behavior known as inverse response, in which the response to a step input initially moves opposite of the eventual setting point.
+Such systems often exhibit behavior known as inverse response, in which the response to a step input initially moves away from the eventual setting point.
 This makes non-minimum phase systems notoriously hard to control, with well established fundamental limits characterizing the fragility of any controller to uncertainty in the dynamics \citep{doyle2013feedback}.

 We examine the impact of this behavior on the following instance of learning the LQG: